cpputest/cpputest.github.io/mocking_manual.markdown

 ### MockSupportPlugin

-CppUTest plugins can be installed in the main and 'extend' the unit test framework.
-It is a place where you can put work that needs to be done in all unit tests.
 There is a MockSupportPlugin to make the work with mocks easier.
 Complete Documentation for MockSupportPlugin can be found on the [Plugins Manual](plugins_manual.html) page.

 <a id="c_interface"> </a>